emersonmellado/nodebcjan6_2020/css.md

 * We can set the margin value to **auto**
 * By setting left and right margins to auto we can center align a element
 * Also we need to use the width property
-* We can only center elements horizontaly using this technic
+* We can only center elements horizontally using this technic
 * Use margin auto with `block` elements only
 * To center an inline element we can always use **text-align:center**